-How to view or recreate the Dockerfile from an image
+How to view or recreate a Dockerfile from an existing Docker image

 Table of contents